Scaling Laws for Online Advertisement Retrieval: Scaling Laws of Budget and Revenue

 \subsection{Scaling Laws of FLOPs and Offline Metric}

-In this section, we verify whether there is a scaling law for the model between computational effort and online revenue under the setting described in Section~\ref{sec:background}.
-Thanks to the strong linear correlation between $R/R^*$ and online revenue, we can transform the process of identifying the scaling law from online experiments to offline experiments.
-We trained 10 models with different MLP sizes offline, each for 10 days to ensure convergence.
-We then collected their converged $R/R^*$ metrics and calculated the FLOPs for each model to verify whether there is a scaling law for MLP models under our setting.
-We verify whether the collected data follows the Broken Neural Scaling Law (BNSL), which is a statistical law that has been widely validated by~\newcite{bnsl2022} for many scaling behaviors of artificial neural networks in CV and NLP tasks.
-BNSL can be formulated as shown in Eq~\ref{eq:bnsl}:
+In this section, we investigate whether there exist scaling laws for different model architectures between computational effort and online revenue under the setting described in Section~\ref{sec:background}.
+Thanks to the strong linear correlation between $R/R^*$ and online revenue, we can transform the identification of the scaling laws from costly online A/B tests to efficient offline experiments.
+We train multiple models with different model sizes offline, and then collected their converged $R/R^*$ metrics and calculated the FLOPs for each model \textbf{to examine the existence of scaling laws for mainstream model architectures (i.e., Transformer~\citep{vaswani2017attention}, MLP~\citep{mlp1958}, and DSSM~\citep{dssm2013})} under two different scenarios (denoted as $Scene_1$ and $Scene_2$) in our system.
+Specifically, we examine whether the collected data follows the Broken Neural Scaling Law (BNSL), a statistical framework proposed by~\newcite{bnsl2022} and empirically validated across numerous deep learning tasks in computer vision and natural language processing.
+BNSL is formulated as shown in Eq~\ref{eq:bnsl}:

-where $a$,$b$,$c_0$,$c_i$,$f_i$ are parameters and $t$ is hyper-parameter of BNSL. $t$ characterizes the degrees of freedom of BNSL, and in practice, we typically take it as 6.
+where $a$,$b$,$c_0$,$c_i$,$f_i$ are learnable parameters and $t$ is hyperparameter of BNSL. $t$ characterizes the degrees of freedom of BNSL, and in practice, we typically take it as 6.
 The scaling factor is the FLOPs, and the dependent variable is our proposed offline metric $R/R^*$.
-We use basin-hopping~\cite{wales1997global} to fit the BNSL.
+We use basin-hopping~\citep{wales1997global} to fit the BNSL.